ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 This assignment will teach you about the structure of lists by having you implement an interesting way to iterate over them.
-It will also teach you how to separately test individual components that make up a larger implementation.
+It will also teach you how to separately design individual components that make up a larger implementation.

-## Paginator
+## Pagination

 A common pattern in user interfaces is the _pagination_ of results – that is, splitting a list of results across pages.
-We see it all the time; shopping sites do it at the bottom of their search results, for example:
+Shopping sites do it at the bottom of their search results, for example:

 <img width="100%" src="./java-beans.png">

 The numbers 1 2 3 ...
-20 refer to _pages_ of results.
-The basic idea is to allow for
+20 refer to _pages_ of results, with page-by page
-page-by-page traversal of results without making a brand-new list for each page.
+traversal via next and previous actions.

 ## Problem Structure